%2F%2Fusers%2F034f4eb2-a591-47ca-85c7-f71da4e51aac%2Fratecard%2Fimage41.png&w=1200&q=75)

-Ready to get your sea legs and chase some serious fish?
-Our 5-hour offshore charter from Port Canaveral is your ticket to the big leagues of Florida fishing.
-We're talking about heading out where the water turns that deep, cobalt blue and the real monsters lurk below.
-Whether you're a seasoned pro or it's your first time wetting a line in the deep, our crew's got you covered with top-notch gear and the know-how to put you on fish.
+Ready to leave the shore behind and chase some serious gamefish?
+Our 5-hour offshore trip out of Port Canaveral puts you right in the action zone.
+We're talking about the kind of fishing that gets your heart racing – battling hard-fighting pelagics in the deep blue.
+Whether you're a seasoned salt or it's your first time venturing offshore, our crew's got your back with top-notch gear and the local know-how to put you on the fish.

 Vehicle Guest Capacity: 3